microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ## Accelerate inference for PyTorch models with OpenVINO Execution Provider (Preview)

 ONNX Runtime for PyTorch is now extended to support PyTorch model inference using ONNX Runtime.
-It is available via the torch-ort-inference python package.
+It is available via the torch-ort-infer python package.
 This preview package enables OpenVINO™ Execution Provider for ONNX Runtime by default for accelerating inference on various Intel® CPUs, Intel® integrated GPUs, and Intel® Movidius™ Vision Processing Units - referred to as VPU.
-For more details, see [torch-ort-inference](https://github.com/pytorch/ort#accelerate-inference-for-pytorch-models-with-onnx-runtime-preview).
+For more details, see [torch-ort-infer](https://github.com/pytorch/ort#accelerate-inference-for-pytorch-models-with-onnx-runtime-preview).